yree/mold/README.md

 - Images aren't inverted by default to maintain expected appearance.
 - Apply `class="ioda"` to specific images to force color inversion.

-## Contributing 🤝
-Bug reports and pull requests are welcome on GitHub at [yree/mold](https://github.com/yree/mold).
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the Contributor Covenant code of conduct.

 ## Development 📦
 - Run `bundle install` to set up your environment.
 - Start the server with `bundle exec jekyll serve`.
 - Modify your theme and content as needed, preview your theme at [http://localhost:4000](http://localhost:4000).
 - Only specific directories (`_layouts`, `_sass`, and `assets`) are bundled.
 Adjust `mold.gemspec` to include custom directories if necessary.

+## Contributing 🤝
+Feel free to report bugs or send pull requests over on GitHub at [yree/mold](https://github.com/yree/mold).
+Please adhere to the [Contributor Covenant](http://contributor-covenant.org/) code of conduct.

 ## License 📃
 The theme is available as open source under the terms of the [MIT License](LICENSE).